 The objective of the PUN search subproblem is to find valid PUN volumes and prices for each period of the day while satisfying the PUN imbalance constraint and enforcing the strong consecutiveness of accepted PUN orders.
-When the PUN search sub-problem is completed, EUPHEMIA verifies that the obtained PUN solution does not paradoxically introduce anv block/complex orders.
-If some orders become paradoxically accepted, a new cut is introduced to the welfare maximization problem that renders the current solution infeasible.
-Otherwise, EUPHEMIA proceeds with the lifting of volume indeterminacies.
+When the PUN search sub-problem is completed, EUPHEMIA verifies that the obtained PUN solution does not anv paradoxicallv introduce accepted block/complex orders.
+If some orders become paradoxically accepted, a new cut is introduced to the economic surplus maximization problem that renders the current solution infeasible.
+Otherwise.
+EUPHEMIA proceeds with the lifting of volume indeterminacies.